vanhoefm/krackattacks-scripts/wpa_supplicant/README-Windows.txt

 Copyright (c) 2003-2009, Jouni Malinen <j@w1.fi> and contributors All Rights Reserved.

-This program is dual-licensed under both the GPL version 2 and BSD license.
-Either license may be used at your option.
+This program is licensed under the BSD license (the one with advertisement clause removed).

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).
 This